aldettinger/camel-quarkus-workshop/README.md

 Camel components can be used in routes that could be deployed in multiple favors like an OSGi bundle, a Spring Boot uber jar or even a Quarkus fast-jar.
 In order to be usable in Camel Quarkus, a Camel component needs to be wrapped in what we call a Quarkus **extension**.
 There are currently around 200 Camel Quarkus extensions working both in JVM mode and native mode.
-In addition, there are also about 100 Camel Quarkus extensions available but in JVM mode only.
+In addition, there are also about 100 Camel Quarkus extensions more available but in JVM mode only.

 ### Let's review the documentations layout